chidam333/chidam333/README.md

 ### Namaste !
 You can call me Chidam
 [![Twitter Follow](https://img.shields.io/twitter/follow/chidam333?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/Chidam333)
 ## I am creator , developer and designer !!
-- 🎓 Currently sophomore from SastraUniversity
+- 🎓 Currently sophomore at SastraUniversity
 - 👨‍🎓 Graduated High school from KendriyaVidyalaya
 - 🌱 Learning and Growing exponentially📈
 - 👩‍💻 Strongly believe that tech (not only IT) can progress of IN and 🌏